kbjr/class.js/readme.md

 ## Creating Anonymous Classes

 Using class.js, classes don't have to be assigned a name.
-You can also tell the Class() function to simply return the constructed class function by passing a name value (the first parameter of @Class@) of 0.
+You can also tell the `Class()` function to simply return the constructed class function by passing a falsey first param (like `Class(null)`) or by simply not giving one as seen below.

 ```javascript
 // This class will automatically be declared at global.Animal